TheRubick/devops-exercises/topics/aws/README.md

 </b></details>

 <details>
-<summary>Which type of AWS load balancer is used in the following drawing?<br>
+<summary>Which type of AWS load balancer is used in the following drawing? ✅ <br>
 <img src="../../images/aws/identify_load_balancer.png"/>
 </summary><br><b>